Milne & Choyce: History

 In September 1960, a branch store opened in Takapuna.

 In 1961, Milne & Choyce, Farmers, and Woolworths, entered into an agreement to purchase a plot of land in the Auckland suburb of New Lynn and develop New Zealand's first shopping centre.
 The shopping centre opened on 30 October 1963 as LynnMall.

 In 1965, a branch store opened in Remuera.
 It was the largest suburban store of the company to date and featured a coffee bar that overlooked Hobson Bay alongside a self service food hall.
 One floor showed on Remuera Road but the store was actually three floors with a basement for storage and a rooftop carpark which could fit 60 cars.
 A Panmure branch store was opened around the same time.

 In October 1971, a branch store opened at Māngere Town Centre.
 Milne & Choyce also purchased land in Howick for a new store.

 In 1973, Fletcher purchased a 31.25% stake in the company.
 Also in 1973 rival department store George Court & Sons. and Atlas-Majestic Industries attempted take-over bids of Milne & Choyce.

 On 28 February 1975, 131 Queen Street store closed and was relocated to the Downtown Shopping Centre.
 At this point, the company changed its name from Milne & Choyce to Milnes.
-The original 131 Queen Street flagship would become the Centrecourt Shopping Centre in 1986, Centrecourt would close around 2020.
-Following the closure of Centrecourt the building was renovated for offices and retail.
-In 2025, it was announced that Faradays department store would open its flagship store in the building.

 Fletcher attempted a take-over bid of Milnes in May 1975.
 In January 1976, Haywrights took over Milnes and stores were rebranded to Haywrights.
 In December 1976 four stores (Mount Roskill, Pakuranga, Northcote, and Papatoetoe) were sold.

 The Haywrights Downtown Shopping Centre flagship store closed in August 1979 as the company exited the North Island and retreated back to the South Island.

 Due to unknown circumstances the Milnes store in Remuera continued to operate following the Haywrights rebranding and North Island exit.
 The company was known as Milnes of Auckland/Milnes Group and had three stores around Auckland (Remuera, 151 Queen Street, and Glenn Innes).

 In March 1989, Milnes entered receivership and began seeking a buyer in April.
 In May 1989, the Queen Street store (closed since April) began a receivership sale in attempts to save the Remuera store.
 The Remuera store was sold in late November 1989 and would continue trading as a speciality department store.
 Milnes Remuera continued trading until at least 1992.

+131 Queen Street

+In 1975 the 131 Queen Street flagship relocated to the Downtown Shopping Centre.
+In 1986 the Centrecourt Shopping Centre opened in the building.
+Centrecourt closed circa 2020 and was replaced by offices and retail.
+In 2025, the building began renovations again, reopening as Faradays department store in September 2026.